Nutrition and Exercise Science (Certificate)

 - Letters of Recommendation: Two.

-Students are required to take two courses from each of the content areas and one elective, yielding a total of 15-16 semester hours.
+Students are required to take two courses from each of the content areas for a total of 12 credit hours.
 The certificate issued by Montclair State University signifies completion of the specified coursework.
-For more information, please visit the Nutrition and Exercise Science (Certificate) program listing in the University Catalog.
+For more information, please visit the requirements tab for the Nutrition and Exercise Science (Certificate) program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us: